grondilu/clifford/README.md

 Introduction
 ------------

-First of all, I have to say that this module was initially called `Clifford` until it occured to me that a more suitable name would be `MultiVector`.
-As a result in order to use this module you should write:

-    use MultiVector;

-and not:

-    use Clifford;  # nope, that won't work

-I hope that's fine with you.

-Now, some general explanation.

 The module exports a `sub e(Int $) {...}` function that allows you to create vectors of an orthonormal basis e0, e1, e2 ...etc.

-    use MultiVector;
+    use Clifford;

     my $e = e(6);

+It is also possible to call this function with `Whatever` to get the infinite orthonormal basis itself.
+It can be used to create a vector from an array of coefficients.

+    say [+] 1, 2 Z* e(*);  # e(0) + 2*e(1)

-This is essentially the only user interface for the class.
+This `&e` subroutine is essentially the only user interface for the class.
 Everything you can do with this module, you can do it with algebraic operations on these vectors.

 Be aware that there is nothing special about `e(0)`.
 It is not a scalar, but the first unit vector or the orthogonal basis.
 In other words, indexes do start with 0 and not 1 (it's a difference often seen between maths and computing).

-There is a non-exported global array called `@signature`, which is used to set the squares values of the vectors of the orthogonal basis.
+There is a non-exported array called `@signature`, which is used to set the squares values of the vectors of the orthogonal basis.
 By default, this signature is set to `1 xx *` so that all squares of `e($i)` is 1.
 This corresponds to a so-called Euclidean space but you can change this if you want:

-    @MultiVector::signature[0] = -1;  # Lorentzian metric
+    @Clifford::signature[0] = -1;  # Lorentzian metric
     say e(0)**2;   # -1;

 The signature should normally only be -1, 0 or +1 but no safety check is made